Weimaraner

 Weimaraner dogs are prone to several health conditions and should be taken for regular vet checkups.

-While the Weimaraner has a good lifespan of 10 to 13 years, it is prone to suffer from several health conditions, including hypothyroidism, progressive retinal atrophy, cancer, bleeding or blood clotting disorders, and defective eyelashes, which can irritate the eyeball.
+While the Weimaraner has a long lifespan of 10 to 13 years, it is prone to suffer from several health conditions, including hypothyroidism, progressive retinal atrophy, cancer, bleeding or blood clotting disorders, and defective eyelashes, which can irritate the eyeball.

 Another important problem to look out for is gastric dilatation-volvulus, also called bloating, in which the stomach can start to twist and stretch due to excess gas or air.
 This can occur if the dog eats and drinks too quickly and then exercises soon afterward.
 It is a potentially life-threatening condition that can be identified by a bloated abdomen, excessive salivating, lethargy, and a fast heartbeat.
 It will require immediate medical attention.

 In addition to this, the breed may be prone to injuries, accidents, sprains, and pulls.
 In order to minimize the odds of developing problems, all good breeders will evaluate their dogs for common health conditions.
 You should also ask your vet to provide a thorough health checkup on a regular basis.
-In summation, these are the most common health problems for this breed:

 Temperament